julianbaffy/wp2-coursepage/README.md

 # Manage courses and student's pages

+## Open Tabs
+By default CourseTabs will open the first non-empty course or the first course, if all are empty.
+You can change that, by setting the "startPosition" for the CourseTabs component in src/routes/+page.svelte.
+This ist not recommended.
+If you just want a specific tab to be open when sharing the page, this is handeled by the searchParams which are set by opening a tab. (e. a. .../course=2).

+## Limits
+The Layout has breakpoints to make it work on all devices for up to 4 courses.
+5 Courses still work on big and medium large screens.

+There is no limit to the amount of student's pages whithin a course.

 ## Adding new Studentpages and Courses

 1. Add a new directory to static/studentpages/ and follow strictly the naming convention: